Yakutian cattle: Relationship to other cattle

 Yakutian cattle belong to the East Asian Turano-Mongolian group of taurine cattle.
 This group of cattle may represent a fourth Aurochs domestication event (and a third event among Bos taurus–type aurochs) and may have diverged from the Near East group some 35,000 years ago.
 Yakutian cattle are the last remaining native Turano-Mongolian cattle breed in Siberia, and one of only a few pure Turano-Mongolian breeds remaining worldwide.

 Of the five mtDNA haplogroups (T, T1, T2, T3, T4) found in existing taurine cattle breeds, T2, T3 and T4 appear in Yakutian cattle, as in the Turano-Mongolian group in general.
 T4 is found only in the East Asian breeds, T1 is only found in Near Eastern breeds and T is found in both Near Eastern and European breeds.
 T2 and T3 appear in the breeds of all three regions.

 Studies of autosomal DNA markers show a high genetic distinctiveness and point to a long-term genetic isolation from other breeds; geographic isolation beyond the normal northern limit of the species range can be assumed to be the cause.

 Uses

-Yakutian cattle are a triple-purpose breed that produce milk and meat and have also been used as a draft animals.
+Yakutian cattle are a triple-purpose breed that produce milk and meat and have also been used as draft animals.

 The average milk yield is approximately 1,000 kg per year.
 Yakutian cows have a rich milk, with an average fat content of 5.03% and an average protein content of 4.69%.

 The meat of Yakutian cattle is known for its natural marbling.